movingfox/comfy-blog/README.md

 ## Known limitations

+* SEO data will not work for the blog home page, unless there is at least one page created under the Sites tab in the CMS.
+The SEO logic only works for the blog posts pages.
-It seems as though when you create more than one blog for a site, the blog lookup gets messed up.
+* It seems as though when you create more than one blog for a site, the blog lookup gets messed up.
 So if there is one blog per site, then everything works correctly (which has been the use case every time we've used the original verison of the gem).

 ## Changelog